The West Partnership

 Improving Our Schools

-• improved learning and teaching
+• improving learning and teaching

 IOS is designed to part of the School Improvement Plan (SIP) and flexible to work in different contexts.
 The focus of the programme in each school is driven by their self-evaluation evidence.
 Participating schools include it in the SIP and Working Time Agreement.

-There are five afternoon sessions for school leaders between March 2023 and May 2024.
+There are six afternoon sessions for school leaders between March 2023 and May 2024.
 The final session in June sees leaders from participating schools come together to share what they have done and what difference it has made in their context.

 If you’d like to know more, please contact Alison.Drever@eastrenfrewshire.gov.uk